 This report allows users to make up to two comparisons between a field of study – either summarized or detailed – in which students earned a degree.

 The data help us understand how median annual wages differ between postsecondary field of studies and how many former Michigan students are finding a job in Michigan with their certificates and/or degrees.
-The report can be compared by report year, currently 2018 and 2019.
 Both 2-digit and 4-digit CIP codes can be found using the dropdown selection.
 The download data file in the link below the graph will provide statewide data, 2-digit, 4-digit and 6-digit CIP code field of study descriptions.

 Exploring the Median Annual Wages by Field of Study report can answer questions like: